vjsrinivas/aurevoir/README.md

 # Aurevoir - P4F JSON Fetcher

-Since P4F's services are going down on June 14th, I quickly created my last mini-project for it.
+Since P4F's services are going down on July 14th, I quickly created my last mini-project for it.
 Aurevoir fetches majority of the well known JSON files that power the P4F Profile Pages.

 ###What is being fetched:
 - Initial User Info - /profile/soldiers/...